 In addition to home folders, project spaces are another location of disk storage space, and are described in the next section.

 Whether you are doing batch or interactive work, at times you may need a temporary location to stash files that you will not keep, or your software may require a 'working', or temporary, directory.
 In most cases, you should not use your home folder, as there are quota limits, and the temporary needs may exceed the amount available.

 /export/scratch is designed specifically for this purpose.
 Note:

 - This is a shared area, so use Unix file permissions to change the accessibility if needed.

-- Files older than 14 days will be deleted without notice.
+- Files older than 60 days will be deleted at monthly maintenance periods.

-- The /export/scratch filesystem is not backed up, so please copy back to your home or project folder any files you wish to keep long-term.
+- The /export/scratch filesystem is not backed up, so please copy back to your home or project folder any files or folders you wish to keep long-term.